ibexa/documentation-developer/docs/guide/personalization.md

 If authentication fails although you added a user in your local directory please check if you used double quotes around the username in the export settings.

+### Requested content type is not supported (CONFLICT)

-### When fetching recommendations you get a message that the requested content type is not supported (CONFLICT)
+When fetching recommendations you get a message that the requested content type is not supported (CONFLICT).
 Take a look at the scenario configuration in the [Admin Dashboard](https://admin.yoochoose.net) and check if the input and output types are properly set.

 ### Logging